nooblyYT/AntiConnections/README.md

 # Bob Ross Chrome Extension

-This is a Chrome Extension that replaces all images on YouTube.com with pictures of Bob Ross when enabled.
-Built it for a tutorial.
+This is a Chrome Extension that replaces connections with friends

 ## Usage

-Click here to watch the [1 minute video](https://www.youtube.com/watch?v=Zt_6UXvoKHM&ab_channel=HassanElMghari)!
-It's a good "hello world" for Chrome Extensions that you can extend and build on.
+Click here to watch the [1-minute video](https://www.youtube.com/watch?v=Zt_6UXvoKHM&ab_channel=HassanElMghari) and skip to 0:43 so you can use this